lewisf/lewisf.github.com/_posts/2012-03-13-Internship-Summer-2012-Settled.md

 It's currently the week before finals, and I just got good news that **I'll most likely be heading to Seattle in the summer** to gain experience in the field of my studies.
 Exciting!
-All that's done is for me to go through all the legal stuff - no more worrying about having something to do this summer.
+All that's left for me to do is go through all the legal stuff and then no more worrying about having something to do this summer.

 **Things I've learned throughout the application process:**